Salmon-Computer-Vision/salmon-computer-vision/training/tools/README.md

 empty frames and outputs an `error*.txt` file showing all of the filepaths that were not processed correctly.
 This can be fed into `extract_frames.py` to filter the video paths.

+If the filtered annotation comes out empty, the resulting Datumaro conversion will not output any annotation file.